Product: Roster Server

 Audience: ClassLink Administrator

 - File Summary

-To view the details of an import, click on the Import Rosters section of the side menu, then the link under the Status column for the import whose details you wish to view.
+To view the details of an import, click on the Import Rosters section of the side menu -> click the link under the Status column for the import details you wish to view.

 The Error Details section provides more in-depth details on issues with your data.
 The information shown falls into one of four categories: Critical Errors, Errors, Warnings, and Notices.

-Critical Errors include things like thresholds being exceeded and CSVs having extra or missing columns.
+Critical Errors include things such as thresholds being exceeded and CSVs having extra or missing columns.

 Errors are problems with individual rows in the CSV that prevent the row from being imported.
 Errors will not stop an import from completing unless there are enough of them to trigger a threshold error.